I Just Drank George Washington's Water!

 Step 3: Provide students with a tag board raindrop tracer.
 Have students trace ten drops on blue construction paper then cut out.
 One water fact should then be written on each raindrop.
 Students will need to save these to use in Lesson Two.

-Part Two: Building Vocabulary
+Part II: Building Vocabulary

 Step 1: Ask students to tell you words come to mind when they think of water.
 Write their responses on chart paper or a white board.
 Have students define each one.
 Prompt students for words if you think the list is not thorough enough.
 This list will become your set of vocabulary words you would like students to define and use properly.
 If necessary, assign additional vocabulary enhancing activities to practice the water words.
 Below are some examples: